 Specifications

-WiFiRanger's flagship with an X55 5G Cellular modem.
-It comes bundled with a Spruce router.
+Winegard/WiFiRanger's flagship with an X62 5G Cellular modem.
+It comes bundled with an indoor Aspen router that includes a Cat-12 LTE modem, providing dual-cellar capability.

 - Router Specs: